kangwei01/dsa-mod-planning-chatbot/pipeline_overview.md

 Helper functions manage conversational state within the notebook environment:

+- `condense_history` keeps only the two most recent turns verbatim while summarising older turns into human prompt, tool-call arguments, and final reply snippets so context tokens stay manageable.
+- Chat history is capped at five stored turns (`MAX_HISTORY = 5`) before trimming.

-- `ask` adds a `HumanMessage`, streams the LangGraph trace (showing tool calls and responses), and prints the latest assistant reply.
+- `ask` adds a `HumanMessage`, applies the condensed history view when invoking the model, streams the LangGraph trace (showing tool calls and responses), and prints the latest assistant reply.
 A `developer_view` toggle can be enabled per turn to surface the exact messages shown to the LLM, its tool-call metadata, and the stored chat history for easier debugging.
 - `reset_chat` clears the shared chat history so repeated experiments start fresh.